SystemsApproach/private5g/ran.rst

    plane.

--  PDCP (Packet Data Convergence Protocol) → Responsible for compressing and decompressing IP headers, ciphering and dechipering, integrity protection and integrity verification, duplication, reordering and in-order delivery, and out-of-order delivery.
+-  PDCP (Packet Data Convergence Protocol) → Responsible for compressing and decompressing IP headers, ciphering and deciphering, integrity protection and integrity verification, duplication, reordering and in-order delivery, and out-of-order delivery.

--  RLC (Radio Link Control) → Responsible for segmentation and reassembly, including, only for acknowledge mode (AM) data transfer, re-segmentation and reliably transmitting/receiving segments using error correction through ARQ (automatic repeat request).
+- RLC (Radio Link Control) → Responsible for segmentation and reassembly, as well as reliably transmitting/receiving segments using error correction through ARQ (automatic repeat request).

 -  MAC (Media Access Control) → Responsible for buffering, multiplexing and demultiplexing segments, including all real-time scheduling